For Faculty and Staff

 |Board Games||Video Games|

 If you are an off-campus student, when accessing Kettering resources you will be prompted to enter the 14-digit barcode on your Kettering ID card.
 Enter it into the Database Access screen, as pictured here.
-I you are having difficulty finding your ID number, please email us at email@example.com from your student email account.
+If you are having difficulty finding your ID number, please email us at firstname.lastname@example.org from your student email account.

 Be sure to enter the entire barcode, starting with 2100.
 Other places on campus only use the middle seven numbers.
 Then hit enter.